Anonymous148/simple-voice-album/README.md

-# Simple electronic photo album
- A simple armboard-based voice album
+# A simple voice album based on arm development boards